aradi/fypp/docs/fypp.rst

 ==================

 The `assert` directive is a short form for the combination of an `if` and a `stop` directive.
-It evaluates a given expression and stops the code, if the boolean value of the result is `False`.
+It evaluates a given expression and stops the code if the boolean value of the result is `False`.
 This can be very convenient, if you want to write robust macros containing sanity checks for their arguments::